 Copying old revisions of assets

 When you edit ready-approved assets (test cases or requirements) Testlab creates new revisions automatically to the database.
-Old revisions are accessible by selecting an old revision from the top right corner of applicable editing view.
+Old revisions are accessible by selecting an old revision from the top right corner of the applicable editing view.
 Now, if you for some reason have the need for rolling back changes or taking a previous version of test case back to use, you can copy the old revision content as a new asset in your project.
-Just select the asset and revision of your choice and select “Copy as new…” from the menu and Testlab will copy the selected revision as an new asset.
+Just select the asset and revision of your choice and select “Copy as new…” from the menu and Testlab will copy the selected revision as a new asset.